 - Stomach pain

-In some cases, you may also experience a drop in blood pressure which can cause you to feel light headed or to pass out.
-Ingesting a food you’re allergic to causes the immune system to product antibodies to fight the allergen and, in doing so, triggers the release of chemicals like histamine which can affect the gastrointestinal tract, the skin, and the respiratory and cardiovascular systems.
+In some cases, you may also experience a drop in blood pressure which can cause you to feel light-headed or to pass out.
+Ingesting a food you’re allergic to causes the immune system to produce antibodies to fight the allergen and, in doing so, triggers the release of chemicals like histamine which can affect the gastrointestinal tract, the skin, and the respiratory and cardiovascular systems.